near/NEPs/specs/Standards/Tokens/FungibleToken.md

 Note, that the precision is not part of the default standard, since it's not required to perform actions.
 The minimum value is always 1 token.

+The standard acknowledges NEAR storage staking model and accounts for the difference in storage that can be introduced by actions on this contract.
+Since multiple users use the contract, the contract has to account for potential storage increase.
+That's why every change method of the contract that can change the amount of storage has to be payable.
+See reference implementation for storage deposits and refunds.

 ### Simple transfer